Domusgpt/minoots-timer-system/docs/DEVELOPMENT_TRACK.md

   READMEs so downstream teams stay aligned.

 ## 7. Next Steps
-- Flesh out Postgres migrations and repository adapters in the control plane.
+- Flesh out Postgres migrations and repository adapters in the control plane so the kernel can persist timer metadata durably.
-- Implement persistence + replication modules in the horology kernel to store timer logs durably.
+- Implement kernel persistence + replication to back the gRPC API with resilient storage and replay.
-- Connect the action orchestrator to managed NATS JetStream (or Kafka) and add templated agent bridge commands.
+- Harden the event fabric with managed NATS JetStream/Kafka integrations and retries.
-- Publish updated SDKs that target the new control plane endpoints and event stream, replacing direct file-system timers.
+- Publish updated SDKs/agent adapters that target the new control plane + gRPC pipeline, replacing the legacy file-system timers.

 This track ensures the architecture ships as a cohesive product rather than a static plan—giving agents, users, and developers an immediately useful foundation to build on.